joaojmendes/Copilot-for-M365-Plugins-Samples/samples/cext-trey-research-auth/README.md

 ## Note on validating OAuth tokens

 Microsoft does not provide a supported library for validating Entra ID tokens in NodeJS, but instead provides this detailed documentation{target=_blank} on how to write your own.
 Another useful article{target=_blank} is also available from Microsoft MVP Andrew Connell{target=_blank}.

-This lab uses a community provided library{target=_blank} written by Waldek Mastykarz{target=_blank}, which is intended to follow this guidance.
-Note that this library is not supported by Microsoft and is under an MIT License, so use it at your own risk.
+This lab includes sample code to do this validation, which is intended to follow this guidance.
+Note that this code is not supported by Microsoft and is under an MIT License, so use it at your own risk.

 ## Setup